Wood Baseball Bats and Billets

 Same 243 knob and handle but with a smaller 2.4" diameter barrel.
 Allows us to use a denser billet to make -3 weights.

-Model 243BB (BIG BARREL)-Shown in Hard Maple with gray stained handle, natural stripe and black barrel Weight rating: ENDLOADED
+Model 243BB (BIG BARREL)-Shown in Ash with gray stained handle, natural stripe and black barrel Weight rating: ENDLOADED

 Model B455 - Shown in Maple with Natural finish barrel and handle Weight rating: BALANCED